hrakaroo/rebound/README.md

 warning me about them, but they will always exist in the git history.)

-As a side note, I was really glad to see that [SCONS](https://scons.org/) seems to still be going strong.
-I was really worried when I downloaded the projec that I was going to have to rebuild the makefile, but amazingly there was a scons package for apt that installed and worked perfectly.
+As a side note, I was really glad to see that [SCons](https://scons.org/) seems to still be going strong.
+I was concerned when I downloaded the project that I was going to have to rebuild the Makefile, but amazingly there was a scons package for apt that installed and worked perfectly.